rogpeppe/gohack/README.md

 of a directory holding a module for the readonly cached copy.
 You can of course do this manually, but gohack aims to make this process pain-free.

+Install gohack with:

+	go get github.com/rogpeppe/gohack

-To make a mutable checkout of a module, say example.com/foo/bar run:
+To make a mutable checkout of a module, say `example.com/foo/bar`, run:

 	gohack example.com/foo/bar

-This will clone the module's repository to
-$HOME/gohack/example.com/foo/bar, check out the correct version of the source code there, and add a replace statement to the local `go.mod` file:
+This will clone the module's repository to `$HOME/gohack/example.com/foo/bar`, check out the correct version of the source code there, and add a replace directive in the local `go.mod` file:

 	replace example.com/foo/bar /home/rog/gohack/example.com/foo/bar